TheFuzzStone/thefuzzstone.github.io/README.md

 ## About me

-I'm privacy, FOSS and free market enthusiast.
+Privacy, FOSS and free market enthusiast.

 Co-founder of the biggest local Monero community: [**XMR.RU**](https://xmr.ru/)